benbiles/PHONO_DSP_STREAMER_ESP32/README.md

 PHASE 2

-1, test with technics SL-15 record deck.
+1, test with record deck.

 2, add digital controlled preamp in from of codec if required for proto.